 Section 8.
 Current Address.
-Each member agrees to provide to the Cooperative his, her, or its current address and to keep the Cooperative informed of any changes in address.
+Each member agrees to provide to the Cooperative their current address and to keep the Cooperative informed of any address changes.
 This obligation shall continue even though the membership has been terminated as long as the member has any interest in the Cooperative